mannheim-network/spacex-script/docs/miner.md

 ## 2. Ready to Deploy

-> Note: The account of Spacex mainnet starting with the letter 'c'.
+> Note: The account of Mannheim testnet RUBIK starting with the letter 'r'.

 ### 2.1 Create your Accounts

 Create a Miner account (a single account).
 The Miner node account needs to meet the following three requirements:

+* Ensure Miner account has 1000 HEIMs as a deposit for starting node, 10% will destroy and 90% locked (60 days) when miner cancel the node;

-* Ensure Miner account has 2~5 HEIMs as a transaction fee (cannot be locked) for sending work reports.
+* Ensure Miner account has 0.1-1 HEIMs as a transaction fee (cannot be locked) for sending work reports.
 It is recommended you check the remaining status of reserves from time to time;
 * Cannot be the account of Owner;
 * The account should be unique, meaning that it cannot be those same as other Miner accounts, that is, one chain account only for one machine;